 - Admitting California to the Union as a free state

 - Authorizing the territorial legislatures of New Mexico and Utah to determine the status of slavery within their borders

 - Settling the Texas boundary dispute in favor of the United States, in exchange for federal assumption of $10 million of Texas debt,

 - Abolishing the slave trade, but not slavery, in the District of Columbia, and

 - Enacting a more stringent fugitive slave law to help ensure the return of runaway slaves.

 Moderates across the country celebrated the legislation, believing that it had saved the Union.
 President Fillmore proclaimed a “final settlement” to the sectional differences that plagued the nation.
 Extremists on both sides of the debate were not so easily convinced.
-Free-Soil Senator Salmon P. Chase of Ohio could have been speaking for both sides when he guardedly observed “the question of slavery in the territories has been avoided.
+Free Soil Senator Salmon P. Chase of Ohio could have been speaking for both sides when he guardedly observed “the question of slavery in the territories has been avoided.
 It has not been settled.”

 Chase was correct.
 Enforcement of the new Fugitive Slave Act almost immediately provoked violence against slave-catchers and Federal agents in the North.
 Southerners responded with renewed threats of secession.
-The Kansas-Nebraska Act of 1854, which invoked the concept of popular sovereignty that diffused the slavery dispute in New Mexico and Utah, incited wanton murder and lawlessness in “Bloody Kansas.”
+The Kansas-Nebraska Act of 1854, which invoked the concept of popular sovereignty that diffused the slavery dispute in New Mexico and Utah, incited wanton murder and lawlessness in “Bleeding Kansas.”
 Three years later, the U. S. Supreme Court’s decision in the case of Dred Scott v.
 Sandford nurtured the growth of the Republican Party, alienating Southerners even more.
 The election of Abraham Lincoln to the presidency in 1860 proved to be the death knell of the spirit of compromise.
 Ultimately, only the tragedy of four years of civil war would determine the future of the Union, and slavery in the United States.